-Domain I Designing Instruction and Assessment to Promote Student Learning (approximately 31% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard I: Domain II a positive climate for learning, equity, and excellence.
-Domain III Implementing Effective, Responsive Instruction and Assessment (approximately 31% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard I: The teacher designs instruction appropriate for all students that reflects an understanding of relevant content and is based on continuous and appropriate Pedagogy and Professional Responsibilities Standard III: The teacher promotes student learning by providing responsive instruction that makes use of effective communication techniques, instructional strategies that actively engage students in the learning process, and timely, high-quality feedback.
+Domain I Designing Instruction and Assessment to Promote Student Learning (approximately 31% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard I: The teacher designs instruction appropriate for all students that reflects an understanding of relevant content and is based on continuous and appropriate assessment.
+Domain II Creating a Positive, Productive Classroom Environment (approximately 15% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard II: The teacher creates a classroom environment of respect and rapport that fosters a positive climate for learning, equity, and excellence.
+Domain III Implementing Effective, Responsive Instruction and Assessment (approximately 31% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard I: The teacher designs instruction appropriate for all students that reflects an understanding of relevant content and is based on continuous and appropriate assessment.
+Pedagogy and Professional Responsibilities Standard III: The teacher promotes student learning by providing responsive instruction that makes use of effective communication techniques, instructional strategies that actively engage students in the learning process, and timely, high-quality feedback.
 Technology Applications Standards I-V: All teachers use technology-related terms, concepts, data input strategies, and ethical practices to make informed decisions about current technologies and their applications.
 All teachers identify task requirements, apply search strategies, and use current technology to efficiently acquire, analyze, and evaluate a variety of electronic information.
 All teachers use task-appropriate tools to synthesize knowledge, create and modify solutions, and evaluate results in a way that supports the work of individuals and groups in problem-solving situations.
 All teachers communicate information in different formats and for diverse audience.
 All teachers know how to plan, organize, deliver, and evaluate instruction for all students that incorporates the effective use of current technology for teaching and integrating the Technology Applications Texas Essential knowledge and Skills (TEKS) into the curriculum.
 Domain IV Fulfilling Professional Roles and Responsibilities (approximately 23% of the test) Standards Assessed: Pedagogy and Professional Responsibilities Standard IV: The teachers fulfills professional roles and responsibilities and adheres to legal and ethical requirements of the profession.